awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

-# Install SSM Agent on Servers and VMs in a Linux Hybrid Environment<a name="sysman-install-managed-linux"></a>
+# Install SSM Agent on Servers and Virtual Machines in a Linux Hybrid Environment<a name="sysman-install-managed-linux"></a>

 Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation\.
 You will specify the Code and ID in the following procedure\.

 **Important**
-This procedure is for servers and VMs in an on\-premises or hybrid environment\.
-To download and install SSM Agent on an Amazon EC2 Linux instance, see [Installing and Configuring SSM Agent on Linux Instances](sysman-install-ssm-agent.md)\.
+This procedure is for servers and virtual machines \(VMs\) in an on\-premises or hybrid environment\.
+To download and install SSM Agent on an Amazon EC2 Linux instance, see [Installing and Configuring SSM Agent on Amazon EC2 Linux Instances](sysman-install-ssm-agent.md)\.

 The URLs in the following scripts let you download SSM Agent from *any* AWS region\.
 If you want to download the agent from a *specific* region, copy the URL for your operating system, and then replace *region* with an appropriate value\.